 Suffolk County, NY Divorce Attorney

 Divorce can be an overwhelming and emotional experience.
 One of the easiest ways to avoid a messy divorce is to work with an attorney who is efficient and aggressive.
-You want someone who will fight to protect your rights, but not unnecessarily create more problems for you in the long run.
+You want someone who will fight to protect your rights, but not unnecessarily creates more problems for you in the long run.
 Divorces will rotate around key topics, including spousal maintenance, division of assets, child support, and child custody.
 Our firm handles these matters and more.
 Peter V. Mandi & Associates, Inc. effectively handles all divorce matters, including modifications, divorce when a business is involved, high net worth divorces, and military divorces.
 If you are interested in a legal separation, our firm can guide you through the matter and help you protect the benefits of marriage while dissolving the relationship.
 To schedule a consultation, contact Peter V. Mandi & Associates, Inc.

 Divorce is a complicated and trying matter.
 A couple that cannot come to terms over issues may face a contested divorce.
 Divorce issues can easily lead to emotionally-driven court cases.
 When a couple can agree on issues outside of court, they may be able to resolve the matter quickly.
 Unfortunately, this is not always possible.
 Some couples find themselves in a heated court case over just one issue, even though the others are resolved and agreed to.
 Read More.

 When a couple cannot stay in a marriage and need to fully dissolve their relationship, they will turn to divorce.
 If a couple cannot come to terms through alternative dispute resolution, divorce can be a lengthy, complex ordeal.
-If you are facing divorce, it is important to have the right legal support to help you through these matters.
+If you are facing a divorce, it is important to have the right legal support to help you through these matters.
 Read More.

 Alimony, formally referred to as spousal maintenance in New York, can be a deeply contested issue in a divorce.
 Generally speaking, alimony is the obligation of one spouse to support the other after a divorce.
 The goal is to help the dependent spouse remain financially stable and, if possible, become financially independent.
 A lot of factors go into determining one’s entitlement to support.
 Contested divorces can be based on spousal maintenance.
 Read More.